 - Management in Education

-Research students, who have access to a dedicated research room, are encouraged to publish in collaboration with their supervisors and to take part in research conferences.
+- You’re encouraged to publish in collaboration with your supervisors and to take part in research conferences.

 Before you submit an application, you will be invited to one or more informal discussions with the director of research and potential supervisors.
 Only if the outcome is positive are you are invited to submit a formal application.

 Applications for research degrees are assessed on the following criteria:

 - that the proposed research seems likely to satisfy the academic requirements of a research degree;